 Today, the cumulative GEF International Waters portfolio consists of 170 projects with US \$1.2 billion in GEF grants and \$5 billion in co-financing invested in 149 GEF recipient countries.
-These projects target many of the world's most threatened and important transboundary surface
+These projects target many of the world's most threatened and important transboundary surface watershed stewardship and risk challenges that GEF projects currently do not possess.

 Engaging with the GEF offers a blended social and business value and should be most effectively undertaken in public-private partnerships.
-Business assets and skills offer unique capabilities to address
+Business assets and skills offer unique capabilities to address watershed stewardship and risk challenges that GEF

-BUSINESS CASE Incentives
+BUSINESS CASE